nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

     1. Test case: `exit`<br>
        Expected: The application exits and window closes.

-### Listing flashcards

-1. Listing all flashcards stored in FlashBack.

-    1. Prerequisites: There must be at least one flashcard in the list.

-    1. Test case: `list`<br>
-       Expected: FlashBack will display all flashcards stored in FlashBack.
-The result display will output "Listed all flashcards".

 ### Listing all flashcards
 1. Listing all flashcards in FlashBack.